 If you are planning to graduate this year, you need to apply for graduation.

-2) (Available Fall 2015) You can apply for graduation by clicking on Application for Graduation in WebAdvisor.
+- Apply for graduation by clicking on Application for Graduation under “Academic Planning” in MMC Connect.
 Follow the prompts as they appear on the screen and click “Submit”.

-After submitting your Graduation Application, you will receive an email acknowledgement from the Office of the Registrar that your application was received.
+After submitting your Graduation Application, you will receive an email acknowledgment that your application was received.
 All correspondence and subsequent notices on the status of your application will be sent to your MMC e-mail address.

 Before you apply for graduation

-You should review your program evaluation in Web Advisor to determine your expected date of graduation.
+You should review your program evaluation in MMC Connect to determine your expected date of graduation.

 Under Academic Planning select Program Evaluation.

-If the program listed on your Program Evaluation is not the program you intend to complete, request to have your program changed officially by submitting a Major/Minor Petition Declaration form to the Office of Academic Advisement.
+If the program listed on your Program Evaluation is not the program you intend to complete, request to have your program changed officially by submitting a Major Declaration Petition and/or Minor Declaration Petition form to the Office of Academic Advisement.

 Planning for Your Degree Completion